 Teaching children to clean up adds to the their understanding of classifying, ordering and sorting objects and is an opportunity to build their math vocabulary.
-E.g. “All one inch cubes go in this blue tub.” or “All the math materials are in blue tubs on the math shelf.
-The science equipment is stored in green tubs under the science display table.” or “Anne, please put the rectangular wooden blocks in this tub with the other geometric solids.”
+E.g. “All one inch cubes go in this blue tub.” or “Please put the rectangular wooden blocks in this tub with the other geometric solids.”

-Check out my favourite math teaching supplies.
-They are terrific for teaching multiple math concepts.
+Check out my favorite math teaching supplies.
+I like them because they are durable and are terrific for teaching multiple math concepts.